Clinical Education

 Dan Kirkpatrick, PT, DPT

-Dan completed his undergraduate studies at the University of Minnesota - Twin Cities in kinesiology and coaching prior to pursuing his doctorate of physical therapy (DPT) degree from Regis University in Denver, CO.
+Dan completed his undergraduate studies at the University of Minnesota- Twin Cities in the Kinesiology and Coaching prior to pursuing his doctorate of Physical Therapy degree from Regis University in Denver, CO.
 Dan has a broad background in both orthopedic and neurologic conditions, having practiced extensively in both settings.
-He has been with STEP Therapies for the last 8 years and is currently the Director of Orthopedics there.
+He became a board-certified Neurological Clinical Specialist in 2021.
+He has been with STEP Therapies since 2011 and is currently the Director of Orthopedics there.
 He has strong professional interests in anatomy and neuroscience, manual therapy, dry needling, corrective exercise and pain science.
 He has pursued significant education and specialization in the performance of dry needling and has received his advanced certification.

-Dan also has a very strong interest in education and academics and seeks to advance his ability to help, teach and mentor students.
-Dan thoroughly enjoys and appreciates the opportunity to host and mentor UMN DPT students as part of their clinical education in order to advance their knowledge and skills, maximize their potential and help create successful therapists.
+Dan also has a very strong interest in education and academics and seeks to advance his ability to help, teach and mentor students as associate faculty and a clinical instructor.
+Dan thoroughly enjoys and appreciates the opportunity to host and mentor UMN DPT students in order to advance their knowledge and skills, their potential, and become successful therapists.

 Ryan Olmscheid, PT, DPT, OCS

-Ryan completed his undergraduate degree from Southwest Minnesota State University in Biology.
-He later completed his Doctor of Physical therapy training through the Mayo School of Health Sciences.
+Ryan Completed his undergraduate degree from Southwest Minnesota State University in Biology.
+He later completed his Doctor of Physical Therapy training through the Mayo School of Health Sciences.
 He is a Board Certified Orthopedic Specialist since 2010.
 Ryan has been a member of the Minnesota American Physical Therapy Association Research Committee since 2013.
-He has presented locally on the management of cervicogenic headaches, treatment of thoracic dysfunctions, implementing clinical practice guidelines and clinical prediction rules into clinical practice, and using a risk management approach for the treatment of low back pain.
+He has presented locally on the management of cervicogenic headaches, evaluation and treatment of the cervical spine, treatment of thoracic dysfunctions, implementing clinical practice guidelines and clinical prediction rules into the clinical practice, and using a risk management approach for the treatment of low back pain.

-Ryan is the clinic supervisor of the Institute for Athletic Medicine clinic in Elk River, MN.
-The Institute for Athletic Medicine provides physical therapy services for general orthopedic conditions.
+Ryan is the clinical supervisor of the M Health Fairview Sport and PT clinic in Elk River, MN and the M Health Fairview Rehab clinic in Princeton, MN.
+The M Health Fairview Sport and PT clinic provides physical therapy services for general orthopedic conditions, while the M Health Fairview Rehab clinic provides patient care for general orthopedic, neurological, pelvic flor, and cancer rehab treatments.
 Ryan provides specialized treatments for injuries related to throwing, running, and gymnastics/dance.

 Ryan has had the pleasure of working with many students.
 He has a strong desire to help new and seasoned therapists to improve their clinical reasoning skills and treatment abilities to maximize outcomes in the realm of physical therapy.